Opening hours: 10am-6pm, Mon-Fri (excluding bank holidays)

-During the Tour the Glyndebourne gardens, Shop and Long Bar open two hours prior to the start of the performance.
+During the Tour the Glyndebourne gardens, Shop and Long Bar open two hours prior to the start of matinee performances, and two and a half hours prior to the start of an evening performance.

 Performances have a long interval lasting approximately 90 minutes, allowing plenty of time for dining in one of Glyndebourne’s restaurants or a picnic in the gardens.

 During the Tour performances have a shorter 20-minute interval, and you can dine either before or after the performance, depending on the performance start time.
 You can find the performance start times in the brochure and on your tickets.

 Bells, clearly audible in the gardens, are rung ten, five and three minutes before curtain-up at the beginning of the performance and at the end of the intervals.

 Glyndebourne encourages you to enjoy the gardens, but please be aware the lake is not fenced and therefore children should be accompanied at all times.
 Please note that not all areas of the gardens are illuminated after dark.